 I normally charge around $1300-2000 for a typical small business website.
 However, a small business can pay up to $4500 and potentially receive good value.
 Why the difference in pricing between mine and this figure?
 I normally use a base theme and then customise it for the client to fit their required functionality and brand.
 The easiest way to think about a theme is to compare it to buying a house plan and then having it customised.

 While my price may seem high to some, it is comparatively low to the average in the industry.
 Advertisements on Gumtree and alike for $300-600 websites may seem like good value.
-But they will do the absolute minimal to get paid.
+But they will do the absolute minimum to get paid.
 A website is like an iceberg, with only a portion of the website visible to the average person.
 So even if a website does look good, it could have poor performance, poor SEO and a poor User Experience.

-These bargain basement prices offered by some developers suggest some serious corner cutting.
+These bargain-basement prices offered by some developers suggest some serious corner-cutting.
 A decent website developer requires preliminary and ongoing communication with clients.
 In addition, a sitemap, contract and a proposal all need to be created.
 Plus images and content need to be collected/purchased and research also needs to be undertaken about competitors in your industry etc. This planning and communication phase with clients alone could cost more than what some people are charging, and yet these things have critical functions.

 In addition, in the case of myself and many professional developers, we take responsibility for our work and when a flaw becomes apparent it will be fixed 5 weeks after you have paid or 8 months later.
-To put it another way, these super low price point developers trade on price, not brand so they have no interest in maintaining a favorable reputation.
+To put it another way, these super low price point developers trade on price, not brand so they have no interest in maintaining a favourable reputation.

 Ultimately the important thing to remember is to ask questions and to contribute to the creation of your site through providing high-quality content and feedback.
 While when it comes to price, if the studio or individual you are looking to hire is **just** going to build you something, find another developer that wants to actually take the time to understand your requirements and to research your problems.
 And remember, lower prices do not necessarily represent better value, particularly in the long term.

-If you would like to receive an obligation free proposal and fixed price from us, please get in touch and we can send through a questionnaire specific to your industry for you to complete.
+If you would like to receive an obligation-free proposal and fixed price from us, please get in touch and we can send through a questionnaire specific to your industry for you to complete.
 We will then develop a solution and price specific to you and your needs.